apify/apify-docs/content/academy/anti_scraping.md

 Once a bot is detected, there are some countermeasures a website takes to prevent it from reaccessing it.
 The protection techniques are divided into two main categories:

-1. Uses only the information provided within the HTTP request, such as headers and IP addresses.
+1. Uses only the information provided within the HTTP request, such as headers, IP addresses, TLC versions, ciphers, etc.
 2. Uses JavaScript evaluation to collect browser fingerprint, or even track the entity behavior on the website.
-These JavaScript evaluations usually track mouse movement, key presses, and based on that but not limited to this information, they can decide if the entity is a bot or a valid user.
+These JavaScript evaluations can also track mouse movement, key pressed.
+Based on the information gathered, they can decide if the entity is a bot or a valid user.
 This method is often paired with the first one.

 Once one of these methods detects that the entity is a bot, it will take countermeasures depending on how advanced its techniques are.